petesouth/javawebserver/README.md

+# JavaWebServer
-# JavaWebServer - Example of a simple Router Server in Java.
+### Example of a simple multithreaded router server in Java.

 Brief description of what the project does.